floose/floose/README.md

 As an electrical engineer, I am always curious about how the areas of engineering are intertwined.
 Hence, during my academic carreer, I decided to follow a more generic path in order to develop a strong skillset of mathematics, physics and systems.

 I pursued both my master and my PhD degrees in power electronics, with emphasis in LED drivers and visible light communications.
-It provided me with a research field full of interdisciplinary challenges, where I could put my mathematical skill to the test.
+It provided me with a research field full of interdisciplinary challenges, where I could put my mathematical skills to the test.
 From communications theory to control systems, from analog electronics to digital signal processing, I was able to work with several technologies and theories that enabled me doing the things that I do now.

 Thus, this Github is meant to be a profile where I can show you some of my works in my fields of interest.